 What to Do When Microsoft Compatibility Telemetry (CompatTelRunner.exe) Causes High Disk Usage?

 A lot of users are widely discussing the problems with the lack of privacy because of what Microsoft telemetry collects.
 We won’t continue this discussion – today we will concentrate all attention on a practical side.

 The other important thing is that CompatTelRunner.exe is not perfect (as many of other Microsoft products) and because of that some issues may appear during functioning (for example – high disk usage or high CPU load).
 This can happen due to different factors, but user have to solve the problem with Microsoft Compatibility Telemetry (CompatTelRunner.exe) to continue comfortable work on Windows machine.

 Important!
 In order to implement the instructions below you will need an account with administrator privileges.

-- So, at first go to Settings and change the needed privacy options.
-To do this press Win + I and go to Privacy –> General.
+- Go to Settings and change the needed privacy options.
+To do this press Win + I and go to Privacy → General.
 Here you need to turn off all options.
 They are various in different Windows versions, but generally – you need to check them off as on the screenshot below:

-- Now switch to Feedback & Diagnostics section and make sure that the parameter Diagnostic and usage data is set to Basic.
+- Now switch to Feedback & Diagnostics section and make sure that the parameter Diagnostic is set to Basic.

 Now you need to check if the steps above helped.
 If not – use more advanced steps described below: